philc/book-notes/shape up - ryan singer.md

   * Six-week time box: "without a deadline, they could easily delay the project for changes that don't actually deserve the extra time."
   * Scope grows like grass; it's natural, and it's no one's fault.
-  * Scope hammgering: "Chiseling scope down as the deadline approaches"
+  * Scope hammering: "Chiseling scope down as the deadline approaches"
-    * "People often talk abotu 'cutting' scope.
+    * "People often talk about 'cutting' scope.
 We use an even stronger word -- hammering -- to reflect the power and force it takes to repeatedly bang the scope so it fits in the time box."
     * The act of marking unfinished tasks as nice-to-have is scope hammering.
 These tasks wait until the end of the cycle to get done, and only if there's time.